 - Key Character and Behavioral Traits: Are they organized, reliable, detail-oriented, etc.?

 - Communication Ability: How well do they write and communicate?
+Do they have excellent communication skills?
 Can they communicate on your behalf or alongside you with key people (executive team members, board members, investors, etc.)?

 You might be thinking, “that’s obvious.”
 And yes, on the one-hand, it is.
 But as I mentioned above, the problem is that even if you intuitively understand this, most companies don’t know how to evaluate and measure candidates to see how they actually perform in these areas before hiring them.
 They only find out after they’ve made their choice when the new hire is on the job.